 While hair loss isn’t very common in Mirena users, the number of women who reported hair loss during clinical trials was noteworthy enough to list it as a relevant adverse reaction on the product’s label.

 A later review of post-marketing data in New Zealand found that hair loss was reported in less than 1 percent of Mirena users, which is in line with the Mirena product label.
 In 4 out of 5 of these cases, the timeframe in which hair loss occurred was known and started within 10 months of IUD insertion.

 Since other possible causes of hair loss were ruled out in some of these women, the researchers believe there’s reasonably strong evidence to suggest that the IUD caused their hair loss.

-Though the exact reason why Mirena may cause hair loss isn’t known, the researchers hypothesize that hair loss may result from a lower level of estrogen occurring in the body related to exposure to the progesterone-like hormone in Mirena.
+Though the exact reason why Mirena may cause hair loss isn’t known, the researchers hypothesized that, for some women, hair loss may result from a lower level of estrogen occurring in the body related to exposure to the progesterone-like hormone in Mirena.

 Though Mirena could indeed be the culprit for your hair loss, it’s important to look for other reasons why your hair might be falling out.

 Other known causes of hair loss include:

 - malnutrition, including lack of sufficient protein or iron